 - Any 5000 level course relevant to I-O (3 sh)

 - Directed Individual Study or Service Learning (An applied experience in human resources)* (1-3 sh)

 - Any upper level undergraduate elective approved by I-O faculty (3 sh)

 Membership in the Society for Human Resource Management is strongly encouraged.
 This organization provides activities, HR magazine and a professional newsletter, opportunities to apply for scholarships, and networking with local professionals in Human Resources.
-For information on SHRM, please contact any of our Industrial-Organizational faculty members.
+For information on SHRM, please contact Dr. Sherry Schneider (email@example.com) or visit the SHRM website.

 Do you have more questions?